avigewirtz/avigewirtz.github.io-/make/background.md

 #### Building testintmath: The Non-incremental Build Approach

-The non-incremental build approach, which we've using thus far, is as simple as it gets.
-Each time we want to build `testintmath`, we run the following command:
+The non-incremental build approach is as simple as it gets.
+Each time we want to build `testintmath`, we do so by running the following command:

 ```bash
 gcc217 testintmath.c intmath.c -o testintmath